 For example, the appropriate %MC value of wood at 70°F and 30% RH would be approximately 6.2% MC.
 At that moisture content, the wood is considered to be in equilibrium with its environment.
 Likewise, if the temperature were 80°F and the RH was 50%, then the EMC value of the wood sample would be 9.1% MC.

-Once at the EMC value of the wood should be, then an installer can use a moisture meter to obtain a quantitative reading of the floor’s moisture content to see if it’s close enough.
+Once at the EMC value the wood should be, or within a close range, then an installer can use a moisture meter to obtain a quantitative reading of the floor’s moisture content to see if it’s close enough.

 In addition to taking EMC into consideration, some adjustments may need to be made based on the species of flooring being tested.
 Most wood moisture meters either have species corrections programmed in to the meter or are available in a chart.
 Contact the meter manufacturer if necessary.
 Alternatively, if no species correction is available, it may be necessary to make repeated measurements (daily) of the wood as it acclimates in the environment.
 When the %MC stops changing, then it is likely that the wood has reached its EMC.
 Generally, working with the flooring at a +/-2% tolerance from EMC will be a safe guideline.

 Making sure wood has reached EMC is crucial for preventing wood flooring failures that lead to costly call-backs.

 How Many Moisture Measurements Should Flooring Installers Take?